-The Council shall indemnify and save harmless Canada and Québec and their respective employees and agents from and against all claims, losses, damage, actions, causes of actions, costs and expenses or liabilities that may arise directly
+36.1 The Council shall indemnify and save harmless Canada and Québec and their respective employees and agents and take up their defence from and against all claims, losses, damage, actions, causes of actions, costs and expenses or liabilities that may arise directly or indirectly out of any act, omission or delay or negligence on the part of the Council or its members, employees or agents in carrying out this Agreement.
+Such indemnity shall survive the termination or expiry of this Agreement for matters that occurred prior to the termination or expiry of this Agreement.

-- or indirectly out of any act, omission or delay or negligence on the part of the Council or its members, employees or agents in carrying out this Agreement.
-Such indemnity shall survive the termination or expiry of this Agreement for matters that occurred prior to the termination or expiry of this Agreement. - 36.2 Neither Canada nor Québec shall be responsible for the death, or any bodily or personal injury or property damage of any nature whatsoever that the Council or their respective members, employees, agents or third parties may suffer or sustain, during the implementation of this Agreement, unless these damages have been caused by an employee or agent of Canada or Québec in the performance of their duties.
+36.2 Neither Canada nor Québec shall be responsible for the death, or any bodily or personal injury or property damage of any nature whatsoever that the Council or their respective members, employees, agents or third parties may suffer or sustain, during the implementation of this Agreement, unless these damages have been caused by the fault an employee or agent of Canada or Québec in the performance of their duties.